Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-11-Change-Detection.md

 Some resources have arrays of items.
 These arrays may not be guaranteed to be returned in the same order as they were specified.

-Potential mitigation: In the common case where the items in an array have a known identifier, use that identifier to match them up.
+Potential mitigation: In the common case where the items in an array have a known identifier (e.g., when they are sub-resources with an `id` field), use that identifier to match them up.
 Where the items in an array do not have a known identifier, compare them by index.

 ### Changes to test recordings